GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 Personal Tracking Systems

 Personal GPS devices focus on individual safety and location sharing.
-Features include panic buttons, two-way communication, and family monitoring capabilities.
+Features include panic buttons, two-way communication, and family monitoring method.
 These systems prioritize compact design and extended battery operation.

 Different types of GPS tracking systems including vehicle, asset, and personal trackers